 It doesn’t get more classic than this 1941 noir.
 Based on the novel by Dashiell Hammett, The Maltese Falcon has it all: Humphrey Bogart, Peter Lorre, and the directorial debut of legendary film director John Huston.
 Like all great noir movies, The Maltese Falcon begins with a femme fatale who sends Sam Spade (Bogart)’s partner on a mission that gets him killed.
-Shortly afterwards, Joel Cairo (Lorre) shows up at Spade’s office and pulls a gun on him demanding to know the location of a black bird statue.
+Shortly afterward, Joel Cairo (Lorre) shows up at Spade’s office and pulls a gun on him demanding to know the location of a blackbird statue.
 Are these strange events related?
 Most definitely.
 Unraveling the link between them is what makes this movie a classic.

 Out of the Past

 Considered by many film scholars to be a first-rate, classic example of noir, 1947’s Out of the Past stars Robert Mitchum as Jeff Markham, the private eye whose run-in with a femme fatale ended his career in detective work.
 Jeff is sent to Mexico in search of a woman on the run–her former lover claims that she shot him and took off with his money.
 Once there, though, Jeff falls in love with her.
 Is she guilty of the crimes she’s been accused of?
 Does she really love Jeff, or is she just using him to evade the cold grasp of justice?

 The Third Man